-This paradigm shift will require political support, cultural change, and adaptability regarding roles, methods and responsibilities, as well as education of all users.
-Companies may take advantage of opportunities within e.g. motivating citizens and supporting prevention.
-It is, however, also necessary to be aware of the barriers relating to whether the healthcare sector is ready for the changes and new solutions, as well as the question of who will pay for them – the citizens or the healthcare sector.
-But there is no doubt that health consumers create an increasingly significant market for new healthcare solutions.
+This revolutionary shift towards health consumerism will require support on all (managerial/ political) levels of society in terms of getting the technological, socioeconomic and cultural infrastructures in place for this change to happen;users in all areas involved will need to get familiar and be educated in taking up new roles, methods and responsibilities.
+Companies may take advantage of opportunities within e.g. motivating (all) citizens and their surrounding community/ network and supporting preventive actions.
+It is, however, also necessary to be aware of the barriers relating to whether the healthcare sector is ready for the changes and new solutions, as well as the question of who will pay for them; the citizens or the healthcare sector.
+Nevertheless health consumers and their demands for personalized healthcare and services create an increasingly significant market and big business opportunities for companies within healthcare and beyond.

 Health Consumerism in the future